 In every stage, the organization has to face some challenges, but if planned and implemented properly, then it is possible to tackle those challenges.

-Let us understand organizational life cycle stages in detail.
+Let us understand the stages of the organizational life cycle in detail.

 Stage 1: Start-up Stage